alexandrucanavoiu/SingleWebServerDeployment/README.md

-# SingleWebServerDeployment - A easy way to create a web server using ansible
+# SingleWebServerDeployment - An easy way to create a web server using ansible

 It was tested with: